taylorsw04/FluidFramework/packages/dds/tree/README.md

 If this effort is successful, it might reveal some improved abstractions for modularizing hierarchical collaborative data-structures (perhaps "field kinds"), which could make their way back into the framework, enabling some features specific to this tree (ex: history, branching, transactional moves, reduced overhead) to be framework features instead.

-From this perspective, this tree serves as a proof of concept for abstractions and features which could benefit the framework, but are easier to implement within a DDS initially.
+From this perspective, this tree serves as a proof of concept for abstractions and features which could benefit the framework, but are currently easier to implement within a DDS initially.
 This tree serves to get these feature into the hands of users much faster than could be done at the framework level.

 ## Recommended Developer Workflow